Many infections and disorders that cause inflammation can cause chronic meningitis.

 Disorders that are not infections can also cause chronic meningitis.
 They include

 Certain disorders that cause inflammation, such as systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (lupus), rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , Behçet syndrome Behçet Disease Behçet disease is chronic blood vessel inflammation (vasculitis) that can cause painful mouth and genital sores, skin lesions, and eye problems.
-The joints, nervous system, and digestive tract... read more , and Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune rheumatic disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
-White blood cells can infiltrate and damage... read more
+The joints, nervous system, and digestive tract... read more , and Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune connective tissue disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
+White blood cells can infiltrate... read more

-A few people have developed chronic fungal meningitis after they were given methylprednisolone (a corticosteroid) as an injection into the space around the spinal cord (called an epidural injection) in the lower back (for example, to relieve sciatica).
+Years ago, a few people developed chronic fungal meningitis after they were given methylprednisolone (a corticosteroid) as an injection into the space around the spinal cord (called an epidural injection) in the lower back (for example, to relieve sciatica).
 In all cases, the drug had not been prepared using sterile techniques.
 Symptoms include headache, confusion, nausea, and/or fever.
 Most people also have a stiff neck, but about one third do not.
 Symptoms may occur up to 6 months after the injection.
 If people have any of these symptoms during the weeks or months after having a corticosteroid injection in their back, they should call their doctor.

 Occasionally, chronic meningitis persists for months or even years, but no organisms are identified, and death does not result.
 This type of meningitis is called chronic idiopathic meningitis.
 Treatment with antifungal drugs or corticosteroids does not help.
 However, some people with chronic idiopathic meningitis eventually recover without treatment.